 As a recreational water body and an active fishery the quality of Balch Lake’s water is important to all.
 Beyond managing the lake’s invasive species mitigation efforts, BLIMP is also focused on ways to track and manage the quality (including clarity) of the water.

-In the Spring and Summer of 2021 BLIMP will be conducting regular water quality measurements.
+In the Spring and Summer of 2021 BLIMP started conducting regular water quality measurements.
 Volunteers are needed to help with this initiative around the lake (the expectation is that this will be about 3-4 hours of initial training and then 2-4 hours/month during the testing period) Questions about Balch Lake water quality and testing can be directed here

 Monitoring water quality in addition to invasive weed control is critical to the future of our lake.
 The complexities of where to sample, how frequently to sample, what parameters to measure, etc, are important considerations in monitoring water quality.
 In collaboration with the University of New Hampshire, BLIMP is actively monitoring each of these important considerations: